graduta/webui-workshop/README.md

 The purpose of this repository is to provide training material and step by step instructions.
 The workshop will be split in 2 categories (Backend & Frontend) over the course of 2 days.

-At the end of the workshop we would have successfully build a web project based on @aliceo2/web-ui.
+At the end of the workshop we would have successfully build a web project based on [@aliceo2/web-ui](https://github.com/AliceO2Group/WebUi).

 # Local Setup

-Local Setup needs to be completed by the attendees before the start of the workshop.
+Needs to be completed by the attendees before the start of the workshop.

 ### NodeJS & NPM
 [NodeJS](https://nodejs.org/en/) minimum version `10.13.0`.